Jewish parasite: Zionism

 The description of Jews as parasites can be found under other notions since the beginning of the 20th century also in Zionism.
 Aharon David Gordon (1856–1922), an organizer of the Second Aliyah from the Ukrainian Zhytomyr, wrote:

-It was not the Jews themselves who were to blame but the exile in which they were forced to live.
 This polemic was fed by the idea that Jews could develop an independent culture and identity by moving to Israel alone.
 According to the Israeli political scientist Zeev Sternhell, hatred of diaspora culture was something like "a methodological necessity for Zionism".
 Gordon described as parasites all those who do not stand on their own two feet and live on their own hands for work.
 He also saw this inactivity spreading among the Yishuv, the Jewish population in Palestine.
 In order to form the Jewish nation, one had to "wage war" against it and against every other form of parasitism.

 Zionists and "Halutzim", the pioneers of Jewish repopulation, mystified the soil and the handiwork with which it was cultivated: In a travelogue, Hugo Herrmann (1887–1940) described the almost liberating zeal of the previous "airmen, parasites, traders and hagglers" after their entry into Eretz Israel.
-The co-founder of the Zionist World Organization Max Nordau (1849–1923) formulated the ideal of the "muscle Jew", whereby he did not fall back on the parasite metaphor, but according to the Austrian historian Gabriele Anderl his statements and those of other Zionist theorists can be understood "from today's point of view also as an internalization of the anti-Semitic caricature of the Jew as unproductive parasite".
+The co-founder of the Zionist World Organization Max Nordau (1849–1923) formulated the ideal of the "muscle Jew", whereby he did not fall back on the parasite metaphor, but according to the Austrian historian Gabriele Anderl his statements and those of other Zionist theorists can be understood "from today's point of view also as an internalization of the antisemitic caricature of the Jew as unproductive parasite".

 In Israel, the accusation of parasitism is sometimes made against ultra-Orthodox Jews who are exempt from military service.